+The researchers have conducted a significant program of research and developed a more rapid approach to diagnosing chest pain.
+This approach allows physicians to identify the risk of heart disease as early as 2 hours after arrival in the ED using clinical information, and blood tests.
 The purpose of this study is to demonstrate that the assessment process for patients presenting acutely to hospital EDs with possible cardiac chest pain is safe and accurate.
 This study will recruit 1000 patients presenting to the Royal Brisbane and Women’s Hospital with greater than 5 minutes chest pain who are assigned as intermediate risk of acute coronary syndromes (ACS) on initial clinical assessment.
 These individuals will be treated according to the newly developed protocol and followed-up for 45 days to determine the accuracy of the test in predicting patient outcomes.

 - $127,722 In-Kind Support